bguids91/twonster/README.md

   <img src="https://image.flaticon.com/icons/svg/826/826588.svg" width="200" title="hover text">
 </p>

-Twonster is a simple, single-page Twitter clone.
+Twonster is a simple, single-page Twitter clone that is aimed at a younger demographic.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Getting Started